arthi2900/app1/docs/prd.md

 - **Visibility**: Can view teachers and students from assigned school only

 ### 8.9 Teacher Functions
-- View assigned classes, sections, and subjects\n- View students of assigned sections only
+- View assigned classes, sections, and subjects
-- Question creation and management (for assigned school subjects only)
+- View students of assigned sections only\n- Question creation and management (for assigned school subjects only)
 - Question paper preparation (for assigned school only)
 - Test schedule creation (for assigned classes and sections only)
 - Exam conduct and monitoring (for assigned school only)